 - Strategically manage the Director’s calendar by researching, establishing priorities and responding to or delegating requests for the Director’s time.

-- Serve as the authoritative source of information for and on behalf of the Director and assess inquires to the Director to determine proper response and course of action.
+- Serve as a source of information for and on behalf of the Director and assess inquires to the Director to determine proper response and course of action.

-- Prepare remarks for meetings and events, ensure that the Director is on time and properly briefed for all meetings and events.
+- Coordinate remarks for meetings and events, ensure that the Director is properly briefed for all meetings and events.

 - Attend, manage agendas and takes minutes at key meetings.

 - Work collaboratively with the other assistants in the Directors office to provide seamless coverage of phones, guests and calendars.

 - Using judgment and discretion, communicate with relevant internal and external constituents on behalf of the Director.